tannerduve/zkflow/README.md

 # zkFlow

-`zkFlow` is a proof-of-concept verified compiler that takes a tiny expression language and produces a complete zero-knowledge circuit
+`zkFlow` is a (partially) verified compiler that takes a tiny expression language and produces a complete zero-knowledge circuit

 What you can do